wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 >To a <span style=font-style:normal>jnani</span> nothing has beginning or an ending.
-As salt dissolves in water, so does everything dissolve into pure beïng.
+As salt dissolves in water, so does everything dissolve into pure being.
 Wisdom is eternally negating the unreal.
 To see the unreal is wisdom…

 **Questioner:**&ensp;Does a <span data-tippy-content="The knower, especially
 of the higher knowledge derived from meditation; “closely related to the